Cash flow is the oxygen that allows your business to live and breathe.

 Let’s put this into perspective:

-On an invoice 3 months old, you are likely to collect 74% of money owed.
+On an invoice 3 months old, your chance of collection is 69%

-On an invoice 6 months old, you are likely to collect 30% of the money owed
+On an invoice 6 months old, your chance of collection is 51%

 All of that is cash out of YOUR pocket.